 Robert Normandeau’s works are out there!
-They have been performed in concert in ’s-Hertogenbosch, Aarhus, Arc-et-Senans, Arras, Athens, Banff, Bangor, Barcelona, Beijing, Belfast, Berlin, Birmingham, Blacksburg, Bogotá, Boston, Bourges, Bowling Green, Bremen, Brussels, Cagliari, Calgary, Castelo Branco, Cologne, Crest, Daegu, Edmonton, Essen, Fribourg, Gainesville, Glasgow, Helsinki, Huddersfield, Issy-les-Moulineaux, Karlsruhe, Leicester, Limerick, Lisbon, London, Lugano, Lyon, Manchester, Marrickville, Marseille, Matera, Miami, Monaco, Mons, Montpellier, Montréal, Morelia, New York City, Nice, Nîmes, North Melbourne, Ohain, Oslo, Ottawa, Paris, Porto, Prague, Quebec City, Remedios de Escalada, Rimouski, San Francisco, Santiago, São Paulo, South River, Strasbourg, Sydney, Thessaloniki, Toronto, Toulouse, Trois-Rivières, Troy, Valdivia, Vancouver, Victoria, Victoriaville, Vienna and Weimar…
+They have been performed in concert in ’s-Hertogenbosch, Aarhus, Arc-et-Senans, Arras, Athens, Banff, Bangor, Barcelona, Beijing, Belfast, Berlin, Birmingham, Blacksburg, Bogotá, Boston, Bourges, Bowling Green, Bremen, Brussels, Cagliari, Calgary, Castelo Branco, Cologne, Crest, Daegu, Denton, Edmonton, Essen, Fribourg, Gainesville, Glasgow, Helsinki, Huddersfield, Issy-les-Moulineaux, Karlsruhe, Leicester, Limerick, Lisbon, London, Lugano, Lyon, Manchester, Marrickville, Marseille, Matera, Miami, Monaco, Mons, Montpellier, Montréal, Morelia, New York City, Nice, Nîmes, North Melbourne, Ohain, Oslo, Ottawa, Paris, Porto, Prague, Quebec City, Remedios de Escalada, Rimouski, San Francisco, Santiago, São Paulo, South River, Strasbourg, Sydney, Thessaloniki, Toronto, Toulouse, Trois-Rivières, Troy, Valdivia, Vancouver, Victoria, Victoriaville, Vienna and Weimar…

 His work as a composer is mainly devoted to acousmatic music, although he composed some mixed works.
 More specifically, his compositions employ esthetical criteria whereby he creates a ‘cinema for the ear’ in which ‘meaning’ as well as ‘sound’ become the elements that elaborate his works.
 More recently Robert Normandeau composed a cycle of works of immersive multiphonic music for dome of loudspeakers.
 Along with concert music he has composed, for a period of twenty years, incidental music especially for the theatre.